November 20, 2021 8 min read

 Understanding the feelings of others is a fundamental building block of empathy.
 When students can identify the feelings of their peers, they can begin to make responsible decisions that take the emotions of others into account.

 Early years students are experiencing school for the first time in their lives.
-As a result, they are often learning to socialize outside of their family circle for the first time as well.
+As a result, they are often learning to socialise outside of their family circle for the first time as well.

 A room full of four-year-olds can be overwhelming for an only child who spent the first three years of life at home with their parents.
 Therefore, they can be overstimulated or stressed, which can make communication difficult.
 A child who cannot express that they are feeling overwhelmed may withdraw and disengage from their peers.